amirci/amirci.github.io/_posts/2024-11-14-ramda-cheatsheet-curry-and-composition.markdown

 ## Introduction

-Working with a language that supports high order functions (functions that can take as arguments functions or return functions as a result) make functions a very valuable tool in our arsenal.
+Working with languages that supports high order functions (functions that can take as arguments functions or return functions as a result) makes functions valuable tools in a developer’s toolkit.

 Functions can be passed to configure filters, lambdas can be created to define getters, functions can be passed tailor behavior for testing, functions can be returned to hide complex logic and much much more.